FrogSkyWater/Bigger-Backpack-60-slots/README.md

 ## Description
 This is a fork of https://github.com/bcmpinc/StardewHack mod BiggerBackpack.
 All credits goes to @bcmpinc.

-Buy an even bigger backpack at Pierre's for only 50,000g!
+Buy an bigger backpack at Pierre's for only 50,000g!
+This backpack has 48 slots.
+BUY AN EVEN BIGGER BACKPACK AT PIERRE'S FOR ONLY 100,000g!
 This backpack has 60 slots.

 ## Config
 *Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.*